itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 -------------------------------------------------------------------------------

 (Same syntax can be used for other operators like '+','-','=+','=-', div, cross multiplication (!=), <<(shift left), >> ( shift right))
-For the sake of simplicity, some arithmatic operators are overloaded to work upon data objects easily.
+For the sake of simplicity, some arithmetic operators are overloaded to work upon data objects easily.
 In this section, such operators to work upon data objects are discussed in details with example codes and syntaxes.
 Let us start with basic Add "+" operator.
 Following is one example shown to add two data objects with "+" operator.

 .. code-block:: c++